rabbit2307/My_Projects/README.md

 ## Project Goals
 - Automate the classification of SDSS photometric sources into Star, Galaxy, or Quasar classes.

--Explore the features and distributions of the dataset.
+- Explore the features and distributions of the dataset.

--Train multiple machine learning models.
+- Train multiple machine learning models.

--Evaluate and compare their performance.
+- Evaluate and compare their performance.

--Provide a simple deployment approach for practical classification.
+- Provide a simple deployment approach for practical classification.

 ## Dataset
 Source: SDSS photometric catalog